-And how can you come to a Japanese style restaurant and not have miso soup?
+And how can you come to a Japanese-style restaurant and not have miso soup?
 What’s different about their soup is that it comes with scallops.
 Yum!

 We also had their duck poppers which were the special appetizers of the day.

 I was craving Chinese food and since we don’t get that in Guatemala, at all, I ordered the Sesame Chicken.
-It was completely different than what I normally get, in a good way.
+It was completely different from what I normally get, in a good way.
 The sauce was fresher, or maybe this was the first time the actual sauce was made with real and fresh ingredients.

 But my favorite part was the wine.
-Plum wine is my absolute favorite and I only get to enjoy it two times per year when visiting the US.
+Plum wine is my absolute favorite, and I only get to enjoy it two times per year when visiting the US.
 I could’ve sat here for hours just sipping on the wine.

 Recommendations for Echo Restaurant

 My first recommendation – make reservations.
 We arrived around 6 pm on a Wednesday and the restaurant was half full.
-However, within the hour that we were there it literally filled up.
+However, within the hour that we were there, it literally filled up.
 I guess we weren’t the only ones who found out about this gem of a place.

 My second recommendation – take your time.
-The food comes out pretty quick.
+The food comes out pretty quickly.
 Without knowing this, we ordered the appetizers and drinks first.
 Enjoyed and savored the flavors.
 Then, we decided on the main dishes.
-Granted 75% of our meal were sushi rolls, but the rest of the food came quickly.
+Granted 75% of our meals were sushi rolls, but the rest of the food came quickly.
 So it was a good thing we waited to do the ordering until after we were fully done with the first course.

 Information for Visiting Echo Restaurant